Le-aquile/workout/README.md

-Thank you for the clarification!
-Here's the updated GitHub description based on your package name and context:

----

 ### Workout - Reinforcement Learning Package with Game Environment

 **Workout** is a reinforcement learning package that provides a game environment where agents can be trained.
 The package is designed to help reinforce learning concepts by providing a simple, interactive games to test RL algorithms like Q-learning, Deep Q Networks (DQN), and more.